PalmEmanuel/PSLabs/Lab6_Module.md

-# Write a PS Module using Plaster
+# Write a PowerShell Module using Plaster

 ## Preparation